Kometa-Team/Kometa/docs/defaults/movie/producer.md

 # Producer Default Metadata File

-The `- pmm: producer` Metadata File is used to dynamically create collections based on the most popular producers in your library.
+The `producer` Metadata File is used to dynamically create collections based on the most popular producers in your library.

 Example Collections Created: